lanl/drm-fates/README.md

 !vim README.md

+2. Copy LANL internal software at root

+cp SOURCE/5.QUICFIRE-MODEL.zip /turquoise/usr/projects/higrad/$user/

+cp SOURCE/7.QUICFIRE-MODEL.zip /turquoise/usr/projects/higrad/$user/

+unzip 5.QUICFIRE-MODEL.zip
+unzip 7.QUICFIRE-MODEL.zip

-1. First set variables in config.yaml (Pre-configured for a toy model run).
+3. First set variables in config.yaml (Pre-configured for a toy model run).
 For example, you could change experiment name (TAG), WALL_TIME & N_NODE to reserve on HPC back-end, area of each FATES simulation or grid-cell size (FATES_RES), No. of FATES grid cells (SIM_END), FATES parameter files to use, turn on sensitivity analysis etc.

-2. Set environmental variables.
+4. Set environmental variables.
 Note: If you did not use screen utility, if you get disconnected from HPC at any point in the workflow, re-run #2:

 source tools/.tcshrc

-3. Run once to create and activate a conda environment (takes ~10-15 min) and load ELM (and FATES) branches.
+5. Run once to create and activate a conda environment (takes ~10-15 min) and load ELM (and FATES) branches.
 Note: If you did not use screen utility, if you get disconnected from HPC at any point in the workflow, re-run #2 & # 3:

 sh tools/run_once.sh

-4. Activate conda environment
+6. Activate conda environment

 ! sh tools/activate_env.sh
 !
 Somehow the conda activate command throws an error (needs fixing), so run it outside:

 conda activate elm_env

-5. Then to run DRM:
+7. Then to run DRM:

 !
 Next command modifies sbatch commands based on config.yaml